makovako-tutorials/pandas-tutorial/README.md

 Data came from Stack Overflow 2019 survey.
 Download them and put them do data folder, so notebooks can function properly.

+Data for tutorial 10 came from Corey's (tutorial author) github repo.
+They are Etherium cryptocurrency historical data.

 # 1 Installation

 - data analysis library (csv, excel)